Who We Are

 - Children who are at risk of a developmental delay due to prematurity/low birth weight

 - Children who have a disability

 - Children who have a delay in development

 - Children with attachment difficulties

 - Parents who are concerned about their child’s development (speech, gross motor, fine motor, self-help skills)

 - Parents who are inexperienced in dealing with developmental delays or mental health concerns

 Financial aid is available for licensed child care programs in Haliburton County to hire extra staff to support the integration of a child with a physical or developmental delay.
 Licensed programs include child care centres, nursery schools and private home day care.

 Child care programs apply for the funding after speaking with the parents/guardians and after written consent has been signed.

 Referrals can be made by parents, early childhood educators or other professionals provided there are written consent from the parents.
 A child does not require a diagnosis to access our services.
-Contac the Intake Worker at (705) 457-5345 to complete a referral.
+Please contact (705) 457-5345 to complete a referral.